andcut/snakecult-site/content/posts/vom/bonus-ghibli-eve-theory-of-consciousness.md

 ---

 I am in awe at how dense myths can be.
-The Fall of Adam and Eve occupies just a few pages in Genesis, and yet it richly captures what it would be like to wake up to one’s role as an agent—the Knowledge of Good and Evil—to become “like the gods.”
-It’s a metaphor so psychologically potent that billions interpret their soul through its lens.
+The Fall of Adam and Eve occupies just a few pages in Genesis, and yet it richly captures what it would be like to wake up to one's role as an agent—the Knowledge of Good and Evil—to become "like the gods."
+It's a metaphor so psychologically potent that billions interpret their soul through its lens.

-OpenAI’s new image generation model is the first that can create complex scenes that include text.
+OpenAI's new image generation model is the first that can create complex scenes that include text.
 I take the opportunity to try and express my version of Genesis as parsimoniously as Moses.

 * * *